Harshi-max/AI-Interviewer/README.md

 - 🔁 **Reusable Codebase**
   Built with scalability and maintainability in mind.

- - 🔁 **Download and share the feedback report**
+-  📥**Download & Share Feedback Report**
-  Exported in a pdf format
+ Export your feedback as a professionally formatted PDF

 ---